nebulastream/nebulastream/docs/coding_guidelines.md

     }
     ```

-*How to define new exceptions?*
+## How to define new exceptions?
--  A new exception type should only be defined if there is a situation in which code could catch and react specifically to that situation.
+- All our exceptions are in a central file, `ExceptionDefinitions.hpp`.
+Do not define them somewhere else.
+- An exception type represents an 'error source' that needs to be handled in a specific way.
+Each exception type should represent a unique error requiring a specific handling approach.
+Thus, a new exception type should only be created if the error must be handled differently than all existing exceptions.
+This enables the reuse of handling methods.
--  The exception name and description should very concisely describe i) which condition lead to the error ("UnknownSourceType") or ii) which operation failed ("CannotConnectToCoordinator").
+- The exception name and description should very concisely describe i) which condition led to the error ("UnknownSourceType") or ii) which operation failed ("CannotConnectToCoordinator").
 The former is preferred to the latter.
--  When writing error messages (which is the description and optional context) we follow the [Postgres Error Message Style Guide](https://www.postgresql.org/docs/current/error-style-guide.html).
+- When writing error messages (which are `description` and optional context), we follow the [Postgres Error Message Style Guide](https://www.postgresql.org/docs/current/error-style-guide.html).